gl0bix/tkinter.multimedia/README.md

     - **filename** = name of the file to safe (either with .wav or without (then added autom.))
 - functionality:
-  This function prepares the recording with the given device, chooses the correct samplerate and then starts recording in new thread. **To stop recording**, just set the global variable stop to value false.
+  This function prepares the recording with the given device, chooses the correct samplerate and then starts recording in new thread. **To stop recording**, just set the global variable stop to value true.

+## Video
+### with cam

+- file video_recording.py
+- method: prepare_rec(device_id=0, filename=None)
+- params:
+  - **device_id** = index of device from cv2 VideoCapture
+  - **filename** = name of the file to safe (either with .avi or without (then added autom.))
+- functionality:
+  This function prepares the recording with the given device and then starts the recording in new thread.
+  **To stop recording**, just set the global variable stop to value true.
+- problems:
+  There is no chance to get name of available cameras (just possible to get indexes). cv2 is very slow.
+Takes much time to start recording.
+  At the moment sound won't be recorded.